 In fact, one of my latest discoveries has been the skincare brand, Flint Plus Flint.
 They were kind enough to send me a few of their products that I’ve been using for the past two weeks now, and I have to say I am rather impressed.
 A few of these bad boys have even made it into my bathroom cabinet permanently.
-I’m not quite sure how they did it, but my skin looked a lot cleaner and healthier from the inside out.
-It sounds cheesy, but its true.
-And this is after I haven’t been eating well, drinking water or working out properly for the last three weeks.
+I’m not quite sure how they did it, but my skin looked a lot cleaner, healthier and more well rested from the inside out.
+To the point that I’ve received compliments about it at work.

 I love that the brand was founded by husband and wife, Adam and Maxine, who met and bonded over their shared love of skincare. #CoupleGoals much?
 They are a family-owned business, who also happen to own and manage a chain of cosmetic clinics across England and over the past ten years, have recommended the best of the best skincare products to their clients and have carried out more than a million skin treatments.
 Their philosophy is that they don’t just have one or two hero products that work, but ALL of their products work.
 If a product doesn’t work, it won’t make it to their range and that’s that.
 Oh, and in case you were wondering, their whole range is made in England, uses products sourced from England, is perfected, printed and packaged in England.